Shaba North

 Shaba North (also mentioned as Kapani Tonneo) was the launch site of the first rockets launched by Orbital Transport und Raketen AktienGesellschaft, or Orbital Forwarding Company in English ("OTRAG").

 It is located at the edge of a mesa in Shaba (now Katanga province), the Democratic Republic of Congo.
 In 1976 Luvua Airport was built to supply the site.

 In 1977 and in 1978 three test flights of OTRAG rockets were launched from Shaba North.

-In 1979 OTRAG stopped launching rockets from Shaba North for political reasons.
+In 1979 OTRAG stopped launching rockets from Shaba North after pressure from the Soviet Union, whose leaders were concerned about German interests obtaining powerful long-range rockets.
 Its launching activities were later moved to Sabha, Libya.

 Launches

 Three test flights were launched from Shaba North.